LonghaoQian/qt_ground_station/README.md

 The app panel description is shown in the above picture.
 The coordinate system used in the app is ENU frame.
 The x direction points away from the ground station desktop to the opposite wall.
 The positive y direction points to the left wall and the z direction points upwards.

-## How to use:
+## Dependencies

-This qt-based app needs [Qt-ROS package](http://wiki.ros.org/qt_ros?distro=kinetic).
-Read and build the [tutorial](http://wiki.ros.org/qt_ros/Tutorials) first to make sure that `qt_build` and `qt_create` works properly.
-(Or you can use [another useful tutorial](https://www.cnblogs.com/casperwin/p/6206193.html))
+- [px4_command](https://github.com/LonghaoQian/px4_command): the primary repository containing the flight control system.
+- [optitrack_broadcast](https://github.com/LonghaoQian/optitrack_broadcast): the reopository containing the optitrack process and gazebo emulator.

+## Code download and compilation

+1. This ground station app requires Qt5 support.
+Use ``qmake --version `` to check.
+If Qt5 is installed, you will see output similar to:

+    > QMake version 3.1

+    > Using Qt version 5.x.x in /path/to/qt

+2. install ``px4_command`` and ``optitrack_broadcast`` package first.
+Ensure that optitrack_broadcast is checked out to ``tags/v1.1``.

-After you can successfully create and build the [default ros-qt project](http://wiki.ros.org/qt_create/Tutorials/Qt%20App%20Templates), you may install the ground station app using the following common commands:
+3. install the ground station app using the following common commands:

 > 1. $ cd yourws/src/
 > 2. $ git clone https://github.com/LonghaoQian/qt_ground_station
 > 3. $ cd ../..
 > 4. $ catkin build

 ## Preflight check: